Your Door to All Things Italian

 - The long time home of the Dante Alighieri Society of

-Washington, the Beacon Hill Garden House, has recently
+Washington (DAS), the Beacon Hill Garden House, has been

 - Biblioteca Italiana Seattle (BIS), a library of Italian language literature is maintained by Il Punto!
+The library includes the Dante Alighieri Society of Washington's collection.
 Membership for BIS is free and users can borrow books at no charge.
 Library books can be picked up by visiting BIS at 14300 Greenwood Ave N on Sundays between 2 and 4pm, with the help of a volunteer.
 Learn more.

 - Check out Italian Talk Radio, Mondays, 4:00pm - 5:00pm.
 You can find it in Seattle on KKNW 1150AM, in Tacoma on KLAY 1180AM or online live at 1150KKNW.com.
 Learn more about NW Italian Talk Radio.